Lufthansa second-quarter revenue and profits fall

 FRANKFURT Lufthansa (LHAG.DE) reported a 27 percent fall in second-quarter operating profit and lower than expected revenue on Friday after staff costs grew and demand remained weak.

-Europe's biggest airline by sales confirmed its 2013 results guidance on Friday, saying sales would rise and operating profit would be higher than last year's 524 million euros ($693.4 million).
+Europe's biggest airline by sales confirmed its 2013 results guidance on Friday, saying sales would rise and operating profit would be higher than last year's 524 million euros (458.3 million pounds).

 Lufthansa, in the middle of a deep revamp that includes 3,500 job cuts, said second-quarter operating profit was 431 million euros, well below the consensus forecast of 599 million euros in a Reuters poll.